astropy/reproject/docs/performance.rst

 You can then compute the array or a section of the array yourself whenever you need, or use the result in further dask expressions.

-.. warning:: The reprojection does not currently work reliably when using multiple threads, so
-             it is important to make sure you use a dask scheduler that is not multi-threaded.
-             At the time of writing, the default dask scheduler is ``threads``, so the scheduler needs to be explicitly set to a different one.

 Using dask.distributed
 ======================